vivekb084/QuestionGenerator/README.md

 # Code Flow

-Read the Parameters <br/>
+* Read the Parameters
-Generate Minued number, of digits given in minued parameter Generate Subtrahend number, of digits given in subtrahend parameter Calcualte the Difference and Store in the option Create 2 options by subtracting 1 from actual answer and adding 1 in actual answer (So Behaviour is not always random) Create remaining 4th Option Randomly
+* Generate Minued number, of digits given in minued parameter
+* Generate Subtrahend number, of digits given in subtrahend parameter
+* Calcualte the Difference and Store in the option
+* Create 2 options by subtracting 1 from actual answer and adding 1 in actual answer (So Behaviour is not always random)
+* Create remaining 4th Option Randomly
-Do this process totalquestions (Value given in totalquestions parameter)times
+* Do this process totalquestions (Value given in totalquestions parameter) times

+# Option Creation Logic

+* One of Option is actual result
+* Another two Options will be (actual result -1 ) and (actual result +1 )
+* Last Option will be full random.
+* Then Shuffle all options